About the degree programme

 • immunity

-• and many other fields
+• many other fields

 The hospitals and clinicians here are world-class and the opportunities for clinical exposure in both urban and rural areas are amazing.
 Having the chance to experience placements at hospitals of different sizes across Scotland gives you experience of diverse clinical environments, preparing you well for life as a junior doctor in the modern NHS.